hiveot/hub.capnp/README.md

 The plugin configuration file is {pluginID}.yaml in the {home}/config folder.
 This file is optional.
 A default file is provided with the plugin.
 This file describes the plugin properties, events and actions in TD compatible format.

-## Thing APIs
+## Client Library

-The API provided by the Hub and core plugins are documented in the [Hub API module](https://github.com/wostzone/hubapi-go).
-This module provides a client implementation to connect to the Hub using the MQTT protocol binding.
+The WoST project provides a client library in the [WoST Library](https://github.com/wostzone/wostlib-go).
+This library provides functions for devices to connect to the Hub using the MQTT protocol binding and to construct WoT compliant Thing Description models (TD).

-The hubapi library also provides functions for constructing WoT compliant Thing Description models (TD).
+IoT devices will likely also use the [provisioning client](https://github.com/wostzone/idprov-go/pkg/idprov) to automatically discovery the provisioning server and obtain a certificate used to connect to the message bus.

 Python and Javascript Hub API libraries are planned.